 Professor Adam Lefstein, Co-Director

-Associate Professor in Education at the Ben-Gurion University of the Negev.
+Shane Family Professor of Education and Chair of the Department of Education at the Ben-Gurion University of the Negev.
 I research and teach about pedagogy, classroom interaction, teacher learning and educational change.
 I take a linguistic ethnographic approach to research, in which I seek to bring together the holistic interpretation that characterizes ethnography and the rigorous tools and systematic approach of linguistics.
 I also count phenomena, so don't call me "qualitative".
-(Not that I have anything against qualitative research, it's just that I don't think the qual-quant dichotomy is particularly productive.)
 I am particularly interested in the intersections between research and professional practice and how to conduct research that is meaningful, rigorous and helpful for educators.
-My book (with Julia Snell), Better than Best Practice: Developing Teaching and Learning through Dialogue, was published in 2014 by Routledge.

 |Dr. Gideon Dishon|